-A description of critical accounting policies is included in Note 2 of the consolidated financial statements in our December 31, 2007 Annual Report on Form 10-K.
+In 2008, our stock price has significantly declined to levels that may impact our goodwill impairment test and our review of amortizable intangible assets during the fourth quarter of 2008.
+A description of our critical accounting policies, including goodwill and long-lived assets, is included in Note 2 of the consolidated financial statements in our December 31, 2007 Annual Report on Form 10-K.